 This isn’t a fun fact, but it’s the truth.
 While you might hope that breastfeeding will be nothing but smooth sailing, things can be somewhat sore for the first few weeks or longer.
 Getting Baby to latch onto your breast at all, let alone correctly, can take time, and those initial 8-12 feeding sessions a day with a newborn can leave your nipples feeling sensitive and sore.
 The discomfort can range from slight tenderness to cracked and bleeding skin as you and your baby learn to latch successfully.

-Fortunately, most people find that their nipples do feel comfortable in just a few weeks, and as Baby grows and his mouth gets bigger, you might find even more comfort, as he latches on more expertly.
+Fortunately, most people find that their nipples do feel comfortable in just a few weeks, and as Baby grows and their mouth gets bigger, you might find even more comfort, as they latch on more expertly.
 In the meantime, you can use nipple salves or balms like lanolin, nipple shields, or warm or cool compresses to provide some relief.
-Even if those early days are a bit ouchy, it’s important to get Baby to latch on correctly and have enough time feeding at your breast.
+Even if those early days are a bit tender, it’s important to get Baby to latch on correctly and have enough time feeding at your breast.

 However, certain types of breast pain could be evidence of infection or other problems.
 And since every person’s experience with breastfeeding is different, do speak to your healthcare provider if you have any questions about what’s normal in terms of discomfort and what might help you feel better.
-Constant nipple pain while feeding is often a sign you could use some expert help, and a board certified lactation consultant is a great place to start!
+If nipple tenderness or soreness has turned to nipple pain while feeding, that might be a sign that you could use some expert help.
+A board certified lactation consultant is a great place to start!